Short Sale Your Florida Home to a Cash Buyer

 Reference: Florida Statutes §702.06

 The deficiency is the gap between what you owe and what the property sells for.
 If you owe $250,000 and the home sells for $200,000, the deficiency is $50,000.
-Under Florida law, the lender can pursue you for that $50,000 through a deficiency judgment.
+The approval letter should say whether the lender is waiving that balance, reserving rights, requiring a seller contribution, or issuing tax reporting for cancelled debt.

 Short Sale vs. Foreclosure: Credit Impact